Arrowhead Stadium: 1970s

 Construction on Arrowhead Stadium was completed in time for the 1972 season.
 On August 12, 1972, the Chiefs defeated the St. Louis Cardinals 24–14 in the first preseason game at Arrowhead Stadium.

+In the first regular season game at Arrowhead Stadium in 1972, the Chiefs were defeated by the Miami Dolphins, the team that defeated the Chiefs in the final game football game at Municipal Stadium, a double overtime playoff game on Christmas Day 1971 that is still the longest game in NFL history.

 On November 5, 1972, 82,094 people (the largest crowd to see a game at Arrowhead Stadium) saw the Chiefs defeat the Oakland Raiders, 27-14, to mark their first regular-season victory in their new home.

 In 1973, the stadium was the first in the NFL to include arrows on the yard markers to indicate the nearer goal line.
 (Initially, they resembled little Indian arrowheads.)
 This practice would eventually spread to the other NFL stadiums as the 1970s progressed, finally becoming mandatory league-wide in the 1978 season (after being used in Super Bowl XII), and become almost near-universal at lower levels of football.

 On January 20, 1974, Arrowhead Stadium hosted the Pro Bowl.
 Due to an ice storm and brutally cold temperatures the week leading up to the game, the game's participants worked out at the facilities of the San Diego Chargers.
 On game day, the temperature soared to 41 F, melting most of the ice and snow that accumulated during the week.
 The AFC defeated the NFC, 15–13.